 If your industry has a specific site or app where business partners and customers can find you, be active and pay attention to the site on a regular basis.
 And certainly, above all, place emphasis on quality products, services, and full-cycle customer relations.

 Engage with them as soon as possible.
 The time has passed when business owners can ignore bad reviews.
 With 24-hour social media, you can no longer “sweep them under the rug.”
 Employ a dedicated person or team — a best practice would be an individual or group from your company branding or human resource team.
 Address the complaint with honesty, and transparency, and do your best to resolve the problem swiftly if there is an ongoing issue.

 Depending on the situation, it may be best to deal with it through other communications.
 I.e., if you offer gift cards or replacement products or services in a public arena, you could be placing “blood in the water” for other individuals to post bad reviews.

 What Else Can You Do To Get Customer Reviews?

 Interactive social media campaigns can be an effective way to get your customers excited.
-Track your top interactors and facilitate their momentum and impact to the rest of your audience by communicating with them, reposting, retweeting, liking and more.
+Track your top interactors and facilitate their momentum and impact on the rest of your audience by communicating with them, reposting, retweeting, liking, and more.
 The more they feel you care about them — the more they are going to feel motivated to take the time to write a nice review for you.

 Creating a full cycle of care for your customers is necessary for a truly effective online marketing strategy.
-Represent your brand in the best light before, during, and after purchase and give your customers plenty of opportunities to pat you on the back.
+Represent your brand in the best light before, during, and after purchase, and give your customers plenty of opportunities to pat you on the back.
 You certainly can’t afford to ignore customer reviews, and you can absolutely help to propel your business development goals with an active and concerted plan.